noahehall/theBookOfNoah/0-mustdo/terraform.md

 ### terminology

-- remote state resources: enables access to infrastructure variables (e.g. URI of RDS, etc) from indepedent terraform workspaces
+- remote state resources: enables access to infrastructure variables (e.g. URI of RDS, etc) from independent terraform workspaces
 - output values: organize data to be easily queried and displayed to the terraform user
 - input variables: values that end users can assign to customize the terraform configuration
 - modules: sharable configuration for independent logical infrastructure components in a single directory